 I normally wear a 35 European size (equivalent to 3½ US men or 4½ US women) climbing shoe size.
 I ordered the smallest size (35.5 European size or 4 US men) of the Red Chili Voltage that they have in hope that the shoes will fit me.

-I struggled the first month with the new shoes.
+I struggled for the first month with the new shoes.
 It was slightly bigger but not too much.
 I tightened the velcro and that helped.
-It took me several weeks to break into the leather and it took me at least six months to learn how to use the edges and take advantage of the down turn part of the shoes.
+It took me several weeks to break into the leather and it took me at least six months to learn how to use the edges and take advantage of the downturn part of the shoes.

 I am usually not a fan of bouldering but now I feel more confident in climbing some V4s.
 I am also feeling bold in taking advantage of the heel to heel hook on inverted routes.
 Before my Voltage, I was climbing V2s and occasional V3s in bouldering and 5.10 with occasional 5.11 in sport routes.
 Now I can climb more 5.11s and slowly working up to 5.12s.

-I have three complaints for climbing shoes in general:
+I have three complaints about climbing shoes in general: